Adityapfm99/blockchain-test/README.md

 ```bash
 $ http://localhost:3000/check
 ```
-## propine
+## Propine exam

-Given no parameters, return the latest portfolio value per token in USD --> v1/latest-portfolio
+Given no parameters, return the latest portfolio value per token in USD --> [http://localhost:3000/v1/latest-portfolio]

-Given a token, return the latest portfolio value for that token in USD --> v1/latest-portfolio-date:/date
+Given a token, return the latest portfolio value for that token in USD --> [http://localhost:3000/v1/latest-portfolio-date:/date]

-Given a date, return the portfolio value per token in USD on that date --> v1/latest-portfolio-token:/token
+Given a date, return the portfolio value per token in USD on that date --> [http://localhost:3000/v1/latest-portfolio-token:/token]

-Given a date and a token, return the portfolio value of that token in USD on that date --> v1/latest-portfolio-date:/date/:token
+Given a date and a token, return the portfolio value of that token in USD on that date --> [http://localhost:3000/v1/latest-portfolio-date:/date/:token]